It’s Not The Food That’s Bad

 No, not jewelry, but a restaurant with rave reviews from just about everyone who lent a recommendation.
 In my opinion, this unassuming little restaurant was tucked away in one of the least traversed bylanes of the city.
 Yet inside, it felt like the entire city had converged upon this one spot.

-When Bad UI Ultimately Delivers Bad UX
+A Bad UI Ultimately Delivers Bad UX

 What struck me, amongst other things, was the use of touchscreens to browse and place meal orders.
 This freed up the service staff’s time, streamlined process flow, made checkout simpler and splashed a bit of modern across an otherwise antiquated room.